yu-ming-chen/tp/docs/UserGuide.md

  ------------ | ------------- | ------
  TYPE | Required | Types of sort: `time`, `name`

-✏ Example:
+You can use this command to sort your expenditures (within a budget) by the given `TYPE`.

+There are a two ways you can sort your expenditures:

+- By their creation date with the most recently created budget at the top.

+> 📕 Budgets that are created on the same date will be sorted in alphabetical order.

+- By their name in alphabetical order.

-`sort time`
+✏ Example: `sort time`

-This will sort all the expenditures in that budget by their added date with the latest expenditure added at the top.
+This will sort all the expenditures in that budget by their added date as seen in Figure 5.3.6.1 below:

 ![Example of sort expenditures command](images/CommandScreenShots/5_3_6_1_sortExpenditure.png)

 Figure 5.3.6.1.
-Example of sort expenditures command
+Example of using the sort expenditures command.

 #### 5.3.7.
 Closing a budget: `close`
 (Contributed by Song Yu)

+Format: `close`

-You can use this command to **close a budget.**
+You can use this command to close a budget.

 By closing a budget, you will now be directed to the main page view.

-Format: `close`

-✏ Example:
+✏ Example: `close`

-`close`

-This will close the current budget.
-The list of budgets in NUSave will now be displayed.
+This will close the current budget as seen in Figure 5.3.7.1 below:

 ![Example of close budget command](images/CommandScreenShots/5_3_7_closeBudget.png)

 ![Example of close budget command](images/CommandScreenShots/5_3_7_closeBudget2.png)

+Figure 5.2.8.1 Example of using the close budget command.

 ## 6. Command Summary